Online Paintability: The Slow-Coloring Game: Abstract

 \section{Abstract}

 The {\it slow-coloring game} is played by Lister and Painter on a graph $G$.
-On each round, Lister marks a nonempty subset $M$ of the remaining vertices, scoring $\C M$ points.
-Painter then deletes a subset of $M$ that is independent in $G$.
-The game ends when all vertices are deleted.
-Painter's goal is to minimize the total score; Lister seeks to maximize it.
-The score that each player can guarantee doing no worse than is the \emph{\cost} of $G$, written $\spo(G)$.
-The game is a variant of online list coloring.
+On each round, Lister marks a nonempty subset $M$ of the uncolored vertices, scoring $\C M$ points.
+Painter then gives a color to a subset of $M$ that is independent in $G$.
+The game ends when all vertices are colored.
+Painter and Lister want to minimize and maximize the total score, respectively.
+The best score that each player can guarantee is the \emph{\cost} of $G$, written $\spo(G)$.
+The game is an online variant of online sum list coloring.